mandeepairborne/samweb/content/demo/index.md

 - `#pixels`: Uses nearest neighbor algorithm for scaling, useful for keeping pixel-art sharp.
 - `#transparent`: Removes rounded corners and shadow, useful for images with transparency.
 - `#no-hover`: Removes zoom on hover.
+- `#spoiler`: Blurs image until hovered over/pressed on, useful for plot rich game screenshots.
+- `#spoiler` with `#solid`: Ditto, but makes the image completely hidden.

 <br />
 <figure>